-As of January 31, 2021, the HIF's total liability against commitments and against housing insurance contracts in force was approximately \$487 million.
-As of January 31, 2021, the HIF had a total loan amount on outstanding commitments and housing insurance contracts in force of approximately \$2.34 billion on 327 properties.
-As of January 31, 2021, the HIF was funded in cash or marketable securities in an amount at least equal to the HIF requirement.
+As of October 31, 2021, the HIF's total liability against commitments and against housing insurance contracts in force was approximately \$505 million.
+As of October 31, 2021, the HIF had a total loan amount on outstanding commitments and housing insurance contracts in force of approximately \$2.44 billion on 331 properties.
+As of October 31, 2021, the HIF was funded in cash or marketable securities in an amount at least equal to the HIF requirement.

 REMIC also maintains the PRF to provide for payment of REMIC's liabilities arising from its operations, its housing insurance contracts and its mortgage insurance contracts.
 All monies deposited in the PRF, whether from earned premiums, investment income or other sources, represent the excess over the HIF requirements.
 If the amounts in the HIF are below their respective requirements, amounts in the PRF are available to restore these funds to their requirements.
-As of January 31, 2021, the PRF totaled approximately \$49 million.
+As of October 31, 2021, the PRF totaled approximately \$49 million.

 Since 2011, the Corporation has provided \$35.5 million to REMIC to capitalize future capacity.
-As of January 31, 2021, the REMIC total fund balance was approximately \$153 million.
+As of October 31, 2021, the REMIC total fund balance was approximately \$158 million.

 Claims for Loss.
-As of January 31, 2021, the HIF had neither paid claims for loss nor had any policies in force on which claims for loss had been submitted.
-Subsequent to January 31, 2021, the HIF paid four claims for loss totaling \$52,000.
+As of October 31, 2021, the HIF paid four claims for loss totaling \$52,000.